Include it when

 What it actually is: State that survives the chat: tasks, dependencies, claims, handoffs, schedules, and long-lived assistant context.

-Try it: Use lab 07, lab 08, and the persistent-platform stretch goal.
+Try it: Use lab 07, lab 08, and the persistent assistant platform lab.

 ELI5: A restaurant where the menu, kitchen, waiter, and billing are already bundled together.